 Five minutes with serhii Plokhy

-Serhii Plokhy talks about his experiences researching and writing 'Chernobyl: History of a Tragedy', SHORTLISTED FOR THE 2019 PUSHKIN HOUSE PRIZE
+Serhii Plokhy talks about his experiences researching and writing 'Chernobyl: History of a Tragedy', WINNER OF THE 2019 PUSHKIN HOUSE PRIZE

 Why did you want to write about Chernobyl?

 It was a mixture of my personal interest and the availability of new materials.
 Chernobyl is the story of my own life.
 It was very emotional and personal for me and my family.
 I grew up in Ukraine, 500km down the Dnieper River from where it all happened.
 I remember this complete lack of information, and then gathering little pieces of advice on what to do from the BBC.
 So in summer 1986, I kept my children in our apartment, not allowing them outside.
 My friends and some of my students were summoned to the army and sent to Chernobyl.
 Then I realised there were new archives I could use from the Communist party headquarters and the KGB, in Kyiv, including documents of the commission in charge of evacuation.

 How important was Chernobyl in the collapse of the Soviet Union?